Current Projects

 More and more people search the Internet for health-related information and the role model in health care is changing.
 This requires an increase in patient’s sovereignty, a solid knowledge base regarding health topics and the skills as well as the willingness of the patients to keep themselves well-informed HINTS Germany is a cooperation of the Stiftung Gesundheitswissen and the Hanover Center for Health Communication and is up to now the biggest national survey on the health information behavior of the adult German population.
 HINTS Germany is an adaption of the well-established „Health Information National Trends Surveys" (HINTS) that is regularly conducted in the US since 2003.

-» Contact Person: Eva Baumann and Dr. Elena Link
+» Contact Person: Eva Baumann

 Project run time: since 03/2018